 Ever get a seat in the corner of the end zone?
 And on every play, your diagonal view makes you think your team went eight yards past the first-down marker, only to find out they were three yards short?
 That never happens at home.

 Anyone over six-feet tall knows that stadium seats are built for the Captain Dans of the world.
 So being able to stretch your legs horizontally, and use your belly button for a salsa bowl truly makes the ottoman a gift from god.
 And what an empire!

 5. Handpicking the Jackasses That Sit Next to You

 6. Crappy Stadium Food

-Some stadiums have stepped up in this category, but at Dolphin Stadium (shove it, Sun Life), you have a choice between chicken tenders and horrible hot dogs.
+Some stadiums have stepped up in this category, but at Dolphin Stadium (Joe Robbie, whatever), you have a choice between chicken tenders and horrible hot dogs.
 On a brisk fall afternoon, there’s nothing like multiple bowls of chili and Fritos Scoops, while watching the 1pm games – then the impending multiple visits to the bathroom for the 4pm games.

 7. Private Bathroom

 No standing in line.
 No standing in someone else’s urine.
 No absence of reading material.
 No fights.
 No doors with broken latches.
 No one “judging” you for taking your shirt off before you go.

 Can you imagine how much better “The Immaculate Reception” would have been if it were broadcast in HD?
 Or when Lawrence Taylor broke Joe Theisman’s leg!?!

 9. Fantasy Football